Simple Linear Regression

 Predicted scores based on the equation

 In this election, George Bush Sr. ran against Michael Dukakis.
 Coming off of Ronald Reagon’s second term, Bush was the incumbent party candidate.
 The economy was in pretty good shape, income growth was 2.89%.
-Using our equation, we’d predict Bush to garner 53.6% of the vote share.
+Using our equation, we’d predict Bush to garner about 53.6% of the vote share.

 \[ \hat{y_i} = b_{0}+b_{1}x_i \] \[ \hat{y_i} = 45.021+2.975x_i \]

-\[ \hat{y_i} = 45.021+2.975\times2.89=53.62 \] Take a look at the graph below, we see that this prediction (marked with an orange dot) is very close to what Bush actually garnered (53.90% — see the dot marked with the label 1988).
-Note that I changed the best fit line to a dashed gray line to help you see the orange dot.
+Take a look at the graph below, we see that this prediction (marked with an orange dot) is very close to what Bush actually garnered (53.90% — see the dot marked with the label 1988).
+That is, for this election, the Bread and Peace Model does an excellent job of predicting the election results.
+(Note that I changed the best fit line to a dashed gray line to help you see the orange dot).

 Let’s consider another example — the 1968 election between Hubert Humphrey (Democrat) and Richard Nixon (Republican).